oasis-roles/ansible_collection_system/README.md

 vmware_provision
 ===========

-Provisions VMWare hosts and adds them to inventory groups
+Provisions VMWare hosts and adds them to inventory groups.
+This role also provides the information for newly provisioned instances through the variable `provisioned_vms` for use elsewhere in the playbook

 Requirements
 ------------